Our Mistakes

 How we fell short: In giving season 2011, there were 3 major issues which we communicated poorly about to donors:

-- People making large donations very frequently run into problems with their credit card companies (due to the fact that they are spending so much more on a single item than they usually do).
+2. People making large donations very frequently run into problems with their credit card companies (due to the fact that they are spending so much more on a single item than they usually do).
 In our experience, about half of donations over $5,000 are declined the first time a donor tries to make the gift and are only cleared after he or she speaks with his card company.
 This creates confusion and unexpected hassle for donors trying to give to charity.

-- Giving via appreciated stock has beneficial implications for donors allowing them to reduce future capital gains taxes and therefore give more to charity (without giving more "real" money).
+3. Giving via appreciated stock has beneficial implications for donors allowing them to reduce future capital gains taxes and therefore give more to charity (without giving more “real” money).
 We did not broadcast this message to donors.

-December 2011: Problems caused by GiveWell's limited control over the process for donating to our top charities
+December 2011: Problems caused by GiveWell’s limited control over the process for donating to our Top Charities

 How we fell short:

-- On December 21, 2011, a representative from Imperial College Foundation (the organization receiving donations for the support of the Schistosomiasis Control Initiative, our #2-rated charity in 2011) emailed us to let us know that its Google Checkout account had been suspended.
-Donors who wanted to give to SCI via the GiveWell website give via Google Checkout, and though the Google Checkout button is on the GiveWell website, the charity owns the Checkout account and donations go right to it.
+• On December 21, 2011, a representative from Imperial College Foundation (the organization receiving donations for the support of the Schistosomiasis Control Initiative, our #2-rated charity in 2011) emailed us to let us know that its Google Checkout account had been suspended.
+Donors who wanted to give to SCI via the GiveWell website gave via Google Checkout, and though the Google Checkout button is on the GiveWell website, the organization owns the Checkout account and donations go right to it.
 GiveWell staff therefore did not know there was a problem until the ICF representative informed us of it.
 We still do not know how long the problem lasted or whether any donors attempted to make donations during the time the account was suspended.
 (We do not even know how Google communicated to them about the error).
 ICF contacted Google but has not determined what led to the account suspension.

 Once we learned of the problem, we reconfigured donations to go through GiveWell.

-December 2011: Miscommunicating to donors about fees and the deductibility of donations to our top charity
+December 2011: Miscommunicating to donors about fees and the deductibility of donations to our Top Charity

-- Fees: On our donate to AMF page, we told donors that "no fees are charged on donations to AMF."
+1. Fees: On our donate to AMF page, we told donors that "no fees are charged on donations to AMF."
 This was incorrect.
-Donors who give via AMF's website are charged normal credit card processing fees.
+Donors who give via AMF’s website are charged normal credit card processing fees.
 We now understand that we miscommunicated with AMF on this issue; AMF did not intend to communicate that there are no processing fees and was unaware that we were communicating this on our site.

-- Fees: We changed the language on our page to clarify that credit card fees are charged on donations via AMF's website.
+1. Fees: We changed the language on our page to clarify that credit card fees are charged on donations via AMF’s website.
 We also provided donors who wished to give for the support of AMF the option to give donations directly to GiveWell.
-Because GiveWell was enrolled in Google's Grants program, Google paid credit card processing fees for donations.
+Because GiveWell was enrolled in Google’s Grants program, Google paid credit card processing fees for donations.
 GiveWell then had the ability to regrant these funds to AMF.

 October 2016 Update: Credit card processing fees are incurred if a donor supports AMF through GiveWell; they are no longer covered by Google.
 Additional details are available here.

 How we fell short: When reviewing Village Enterprise (formerly Village Enterprise Fund) in late 2009, we projected that they would spend 41% of total expenses on grants to business groups, because we misinterpreted a document they sent us which projected spending 41% of total expenses on business grants and mentorship expenses.
 We do not know what mentorship expenses were expected to be so we do not know the magnitude of our error.
 Village Enterprise ended up spending 20% of total expenses on business grants in FY 2010.
 We caught this mistake ourselves when we were updating the review in August 2011.
-Village Enterprise plans to spend 28% of total expenses on business grants in FY 2012.
+Village Enterprise planned to spend 28% of total expenses on business grants in FY 2012.

-August 1, 2009 to December 31, 2009: Grant process insufficiently clear with applicants about our plans to publish materials
+August 1, 2009, to December 31, 2009: Grant process insufficiently clear with applicants about our plans to publish materials

 We try to avoid keeping materials confidential unless absolutely necessary, and in this case our unclear communications led to confrontations and to confidentiality situations that could have been avoided.

-Details at this blog post.
+Details in this blog post.

-- We offered the minority of charities with whom we'd been unclear the option not only to have their materials omitted, but to have us not disclose the fact that they applied for funding from us.
+• We offered the minority of charities with whom we’d been unclear the option not only to have their materials omitted, but to have us not disclose the fact that they applied for funding from us.

-- We added clarificatory language to the top of our charity reviews, in order to clarify what a "0-star rating" means.
+• We added clarificatory language to the top of our charity reviews, in order to clarify what a “0-star rating” means.

 November 25, 2009: Mishandling incentives to share information